 As the author walks us through her “friend date,” we discover all the social anxiety and stress involved in finding a new friend, maintaining interest, follow up “rules” and deciding just where on the friendship scale that person will be, should you both hit it off.
 She also offers suggestions on where to go looking for potential friends now that there’s no sandbox to play in 🙂

 Paul Sanders commentary:

-I’ve written before on why it’s hard to make friends these days.
+I’ve written before about why it’s hard to make friends these days.
 This is exactly why we all need some guidance.
-As an adult, there is nothing in your environment that propels you (or… incentivises you) to build your social life.
+As an adult, there is nothing in your environment that propels you (or… incentivizes you) to build your social life.
 Everything in your environment is either pushing you towards work, or in-home entertainment.

 This is exactly why I wrote my book, and launched the advanced social skills training.
 It’s because we needed a system, a guide.
 We needed exact steps to get us from not having friends and feeling isolated, to a place where we have the friends, the fun, the entertainment, the support, the friendly love, and the adventure that comes with a great social life.

 Can You Get Anyone to Open Up to You About Virtually Anything?
 Yes!
 Here’s How…

 Basic nosiness is human nature, or there wouldn’t be so many successful reality shows.
 This article in Psychology Today explains that getting someone to truly talk to you not only helps foster friendships and relationships, but also can provide useful information you may not have previously had and help you cope with your own problems.
 The article warns, however, that it’s always best to keep the balance slightly tipped toward getting the other person to disclose more than you, at least in the beginning.